Layers of the Heart Wall

 - Lamina propria (composed of a stratum subendotheliale and a stratum myoelasticum)

 The stratum myoelasticum, the specialized tissue layer of the heart valves, is composed of fibrosa and spongiosa.
 The fibrosa is a layer of non-vascular, dense collagenous connective tissue.
-In the atrioventricular valves, it is located on the side facing the ventricles, and in the semilunar valves, on the side facing the arteries.
+In the atrioventricular valves, the fibrosa is located on the side facing the ventricles, while in the semilunar valves, it is located on the side facing the arteries.
 The spongiosa is a layer of loose connective tissue.

 Cardiac skeleton located on the valvular plane

-The cardiac skeleton is a structure composed of dense collagenous connective tissue, within which the heart valves are held on a plane.
-The valves are anchored by four collagenous fibrous rings, the anuli fibrosi:
+The cardiac skeleton is composed of dense collagenous connective tissue carrying the heart valves in a plane.
+The valves are anchored by the anuli fibrosi, four collagenous fibrous rings called:

 - Anulus fibrosus dexter et sinister (tricuspid and mitral valve)